Learning Unbiased Transferability for Domain Adaptation by Uncertainty Modeling: Introduction

 In this work, we focus on the transferability problem in domain adaptation and present a non-intrusive Unbiased Transferability Estimation Plug-in (UTEP) model by uncertainty variance modeling.
 Specifically, inspired by~\cite{2020Transferable} which uses a post-hoc strategy to re-calibrate existing DA methods, we theoretically analyze the transferability of adversarial-based DA methods and propose to model the uncertainty variance of a discriminator to minimize biased transfer between domains (see Figure~\ref{fig:idea_illustration}(b)).
 Different from~\cite{2020Transferable}, UTEP incorporates unbiased transferability estimation into an online model learning process rather than post-processing, which helps mitigate negative transfer and achieve better alignment between domains for unbiased domain adaptation.
 Meanwhile, as the estimated uncertainty also reveals the reliability of unlabeled samples from the target domain, we use it for pseudo label selection to achieve better marginal and conditional distribution alignment between source and target domains.
 The proposed UTEP is plug-and-play and can be easily incorporated into various adversarial based DA methods.
 An overview of UTEP is depicted in Figure~\ref{fig:architecture}.
-Our \textbf{contributions} are in three-fold:
+The \textbf{contributions} of this work are in three-fold:

-1) To address the transferability bias due to the significant imbalance between the quantity of labeled data from the source and target domains, unlike prior works\cite{2020Calibrated,2020Transferable} that model the classifier to obtain better calibrated prediction, which still has a strong bias toward source domain, we propose a novel non-intrusive Unbiased Transferability Estimation Plug-in (UTEP) model for DA by uncertainty variance modeling of a discriminator.
+1) To address the transferability bias due to the imbalance between the quantity of labeled data from the source and target domains, unlike prior works\cite{2020Calibrated,2020Transferable} that model the classifier to obtain better calibrated prediction, which still has a strong bias toward source domain, we propose a novel non-intrusive Unbiased Transferability Estimation Plug-in (UTEP) model for DA by uncertainty variance modeling of a discriminator.
 2) To quantify and minimize the bias of transferability, we theoretically analyze the cause of the bias and show that our method can alleviate it by lowering its upper bound.
 To our best knowledge, this is the first work to explore the unbiased knowledge transfer rather than model calibration via uncertainty modeling in domain adaptation.
+3) We plug our technique into various adversarial based DA methods~\cite{Ganin16,Zhang2019bridging1,kurmi2019attending} and show its superiority over the state-of-the-art methods in both UDA and SSDA settings.